 Let an expert step in

 You should be focusing your time and energy on improving your company’s products or services and finding buyers for them – not wrestling with spreadsheets.
 We can assist you with basic bookkeeping, reports and taxes.
 Let’s connect and discuss the possibilities.

 ABOUT THE AUTHOR

-Brandi McKay is a Senior Accountant at Lutz with over six years of relevant experience.
-She provides outsourced accounting services to clients with a focus on the healthcare industry.
-McKay also assists the tax department.
+Brandi McKay is a Client Accounting Services Manager at Lutz with over seven years of experience in accounting.
+She is responsible for providing outsourced accounting services to clients with a focus in payroll compliance.

 AREAS OF FOCUS

 - Healthcare Industry

 - Nebraska Medical Group Management Association, Past Member

 - BSBA in Accounting, University of Nebraska, Lincoln, NE

 SIGN UP FOR OUR NEWSLETTERS!